Cesáreo Sanz Escartín: Family and youth

 Unlike his ascendants Juan Nepomuceno Sanz Amigot did not marry a local a girl and wed Josefa Escartín Mainer (in some sources named as Mayner), a native of Jaca, descendant to an Aragonese family of petty landholders and civil servants noted already in 15th century.
 The couple settled in Pamplona.
 It is not clear how many children they had, though there were at least three sons among them.
 Growing in the family of military tradition, the young Cesáreo was from the onset prepared to join the army; in 1857 he became a cadet in Colegio de Infanteria in Toledo, where in 1861 he completed the standard curriculum and was promoted to the first officer rank of alférez.
-As excellent student he was not assigned to any field unit and assumed auxiliary teaching duties in the Toledo academy, where in 1863 he became profesor de cadetes.
+As excellent student he was not assigned to any field unit and assumed auxiliary teaching duties in the Toledo academy, where in 1863 he became professor de cadetes.

 At unspecified time Sanz Escartín married Cristeta Amóros; none of the sources consulted provides any information on his wife, except that she died in 1920.
 The couple lived mostly in Toledo, though they owned also an apartment at calle San Bernardo in Madrid.
 It is not clear whether they had any children.
 Though no author explicitly claims there were none, no genealogical website features any descendants and obituaries of both Sanz and his wife did not mention any; moreover, in last will he administered that personal fortune left after his death be spent on religious purposes.
 Two of his close relatives became nationally recognized figures.
 A younger cousin of Cesáreo, Eduardo Sanz Escartín, was a Conservative politician; during late Restoration he grew to civil governor of Barcelona and minister of labor, though he is known mostly as one of sociology pioneers in Spain.
 Fermín Sanz-Orrio, a son of Romualdo's paternal cousin, was a Falangist politician and minister of labor during mid-Francoism.